SuperSecureHuman/supersecurehuman.github.io/_posts/2023-02-04-Horovod-Setup.md

 Use NCCL Version 2.16.2.1

-The Nvidia website states that it is for CUDA 11, but the official build for CUDA 11.6 has stub library loading issues, which will have to be solved by manually compiling NCCL, which may cause issues.
-Currently, 2.16.2.1 works without any issues for CUDA 11.6.2
+The Nvidia website states that it is for CUDA 11, but the official build for CUDA 11.6 has stub library loading issues, which will have to be solved by manually compiling NCCL, which may cause problems.
+Currently, 2.16.2.1 works without any problems for CUDA 11.6.2

 Save the NCCL libraries in the home's `lib` and `include` folders.

-## 2. Horovod Install [PyTorch]
+## 2. Horovod Install

-Install only for PyTorch because TensorFlow needs FlatBuffers, which have to be dealt with seperately.
-The guide will be updated once that's done.
+If you wish to build for Tensorflow, then make sure you have g++ version 8 or higher for Tensorflow version 2.10 and higher.
+If you have a lower version of g++, you can stick with an older version of Tensorflow.
+I'll be using Tensorflow 2.8 here.

+Additionally, install protobuf 3.20.0 with `pip install protobuf==3.20.0`

+For pytorch, the requirement is g++ version 5 or higher.

 Mxnet - Ignored